 2. Write reviews and rate the books

 Aside from buying this is the most powerful tool you have to help authors.
 We live a day when customer reviews are enormously powerful.
-Think of apps like Yelp that help you determine where you will or won?t eat.
-The star rating and the reviews on Barnes & Noble, Amazon, or Goodreads are equally as powerful.
-If a book has ten ratings we think the author?s mom and siblings rated it.
+Think of apps like Yelp that help you determine where you will or won’t eat or Rotten Tomatoes that give guidance on which movies are fresh or rotten.
+The star rating and the reviews on Barnes & Noble, Amazon, iBooks, or Goodreads are equally as powerful.
+If a book has ten ratings we think the author’s mom and siblings rated it.
 If it has twenty-five his college classmates joined in.
-But if it has fifty or one hundred?
+But if it has fifty, one hundred, or a thousand?
 Those matter.
+People read it and liked it, and they can’t all have bad taste.
 Add your voice and help the book get noticed.
 Major e-commerce sites have systems that rank books more highly and publicize them better if they get more ratings too, so you are doing more than offering an opinion.
 You are creating leverage for that book.

 3. Talk about it

 Two facts hold true for book sales.
 First, the greatest obstacle to an author having success is lack of awareness by readers.
 Second, the greatest incentive to buy a book is a recommendation from a trusted source.
 If you talk up books you overcome the first obstacle by being the trusted source.
 Think back to a book like The Help.
-The author, Kathryn Stockett, wasn?t well-known.
-The publisher didn?t invest big up front (If they had it wouldn?t have done anything; publishers can?t make small books big, but that?s an issue for a different day.)
+The author, Kathryn Stockett, wasn’t well-known.
+The publisher didn’t invest big money up front.
+(If they had it wouldn’t have done much to build success; publishers can’t make small books big, but that’s an issue for a different day.)
 What made that book a national phenomena?
 Conversations which became purchases which became reviews and more conversations.
 Talking is exponentially powerful when it comes to promoting books.
-You can talk in person or you can talk on Twitter or Facebook or your blog.
-Just talk.?
+Talk in person.
+Talk on Twitter or Facebook.
+Talk on Instagram.
+Talk on your blog.
+Just talk.